 Have fun – choose a few colorful pieces to jazz up your outfits.
 This is where we can learn from the renowned style of the French woman.
 She might wear a simple neutral outfit every day (often black) but will liven it up with accessories!
 A silky blouse, a colorful scarf, or a bright skirt – lightweight pieces that add some spice to your outfits.
 Some women will design their whole capsule wardrobe around the colors of their favorite scarf.

 Jewelry– those neutral outfits are asking for some fun jewelry.
 Leave your valuable pieces at home but bring a chunky necklace or sparkly earrings.
 Small things can bump your day outfit to evening wear!
 I love to pick up jewelry as I travel.
 Great to wear on the trip and a wonderful (lightweight!) souvenir when we’re home.

 Test pack I lay out all my planned clothing at least a week before the trip.
 This is a great time to make sure the pieces work together as well as to check for stains, and necessary repairs.
-This is also when you might notice you have a bit extra room to add ONE favorite scarf or t shirt!
+This is also when you might notice you have a bit of extra room to add another favorite scarf or t shirt!
 But be careful, it’s easy to throw in a couple of “just in case” items that’ll negate all the work you’ve done to create a minimalistic travel capsule!